Machu Picchu

 Day 13: Sacred Valley / Machu Picchu

 Marvel at the dramatic scenery and life along the river en route this morning by train to Machu Picchu, the Inca royal retreat famously introduced to the world by Hiram Bingham in the April 1913 issue of National Geographic magazine.
-Check-in at the historic 31-room Belmond Sanctuary Lodge, adjacent to the World Heritage site, with the leisure to explore over two days in the company of our hand-picked tour director and local guides.
+Check into the historic 31-room Belmond Sanctuary Lodge, adjacent to the World Heritage site, with the leisure to explore over two days in the company of your hand-picked tour director and local guides.
 Lunch and dinner at the hotel.

 Meals Included: Breakfast, Lunch, Dinner